-Wheat bran is a source of fiber.
-It is used most often for constipation and other bowel disorders.
-It is also used to prevent various cancers, for high blood pressure, high cholesterol, and other conditions, there is no good scientific evidence to support most of these uses.
+People use wheat bran for constipation, hemorrhoids, and irritable bowel syndrome (IBS).
+It is also used for colon cancer, diabetes, high cholesterol, and many other conditions, but there is no good scientific evidence to support most of these uses.

 Uses & Effectiveness